-Heavy Fuel Oil (HFO), also known as “residual fuel oil”, is based on the high viscosity, tar-like mass, which remains after the distillation and subsequent cracking of crude oil in order to produce lighter hydrocarbon products, such as petrol, distillate diesel fuels and heating oil or feedstocks for lubricants.
+Heavy Fuel Oil (HFO), It is also referred to as: Residual fuels (RM), FAME residual fuels (RF), is based on the high viscosity, tar-like mass, which remains after the distillation and subsequent cracking of crude oil in order to produce lighter hydrocarbon products, such as petrol, distillate diesel fuels and heating oil or feedstocks for lubricants.
 In short, Heavy Fuel Oil is the residual heavy oil after the extraction of gasoline and diesel oil from crude oil.

 The main components are alkanes, cycloalkanes and different carbon hydrides.
 The boiling range is between 300°C and 700°C. The density of heavy oil is generally from 0.82 to 0.95, and the calorific value is around from 10,000 to 11,000 kcal/kg.
 Its characteristics are large molecular weight and viscosity.
 Due to its semi-fluid consistence, HFO has to be preheated to make it combustible in engines.

-RMA, RMB, RMD, RME, RMG or RMK are the international trade names.
+RM(RMA, RMB, RMD, RME, RMG, RMK) and RF are the international trade names.

 Cheap, but challenging